LLama2

 Parameters

-vocab_file (
+vocab_file (str

-) — Path to the vocabulary file.legacy (
+) — Path to the vocabulary file.

-, optional) — Whether or not thelegacy
+, optional) — Whether or not the legacy

 :